wp-plugins/uji-countdown/README.txt

 4. Place your Countdown in Post/Page via Edit: Post or Page

 == Changelog ==

+= 2.0.3 =
+* NEW: Email Subscription
+* Visitors have now the option to subscribe using the email subscription form
+* You can create unlimited Campaigns

 = 2.0.2 =
 * Fixed activation error conflict